Skip to Main Content

 Online resources provide evidence and examples to back up your own points and ideas, so they should be treated like any other source.
 Reference websites fully and accurately, including the date you accessed the site.
 Don't forget that visual information (e.g. pictures, photos, diagrams, graphs) from websites also needs to be referenced.

-To cite a website in the body of your assignment, use the author's surname or the organisation that has responsibility for the website.
+To cite a website in the body of your assignment (in the Harvard style), use the author's surname or the organisation that has responsibility for the website.
 If neither of these are obvious, use the title.
-Add the date the webpage was published (not the date you accessed it):
+Add the date the webpage was published.
+Example of an in-text citation:

-In the bibliography, list as many details as are available from this list in this order: Author, year of publication, title of webpage, URL, date accessed.
+In the reference list give as many details as are available from this list in this order: Author, year of publication, title of webpage, web link, date accessed.
+Example of a full reference for a webpage:

-If you can't find a date of publication, use n.d. in place of the year in the citation (stands for no date).
+If you can't find a date of publication, use 'no date' in place of the year in the citation.

 Tip: If you are having difficulty finding the necessary details to reference a webpage, you might need to think about whether it is the kind of material that is academically valid - is it suitable to be used as evidence in your assignment?